minajsaaa/finder/README.md

 The Terra Finder is a tool to search through blocks, transactions, and accounts on the Terra blockchain.

+The Finder is derived from the [Cosmos Explorer](https://github.com/cosmos/explorer).

 ## Project setup
 ```
 yarn install